flarebyte/baldrick-rebec/CONSISTENCY.md

 # CLI Consistency Guide

-This document summarizes shared conventions across the `rbc admin` CLI: common commands, flags, outputs, and core table fields.
+This document summarizes shared conventions across the `rbc` CLI: common commands, flags, outputs, and core table fields.
 Use it as a checklist when adding or reviewing commands.

 ## Command Shapes (typical)
 - CRUD-style